Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Introduction

 The radio-detection of UHECRs is a mature technique.
-It has been demonstrated in past and present detectors using overground antenna arrays~\cite{Huege:2016veh, Schroder:2016hrv} by the Auger Engineering Radio Array (AERA)~\cite{PierreAuger:2012ker}, the Low-Frequency Array (LOFAR)~\cite{LOFAR:2013jil}, the Taiwan Astroparticle Radiowave Observatory for Geo-synchrotron Emissions (TAROGE)~\cite{TAROGE:2022soh}, and the Tianshan Radio Experiment for Neutrino Detection (TREND)~\cite{Charrier:2018fle}; using underground arrays~\cite{Barwick:2022vqt} by the Askaryan Radio Array (ARA)~\cite{ARA:2015wxq} and the Antarctic Ross Ice Shelf Antenna Neutrino Array (ARIANNA)~\cite{ARIANNA:2014fsk}; and using balloon flights by the Antarctic Impulsive Transient Antenna (ANITA)~\cite{ANITA:2008mzi}.
-Concurrent with GRAND, the new Radio Detector of the AugerPrime upgrade~\cite{Horandel:2025xmh}, the upcoming Payload for Ultrahigh Energy Observations (PUEO)~\cite{PUEO:2020bnn}, and the proposed next-generation Beamforming Elevated Array for COsmic Neutrinos (BEACON)~\cite{Southall:2022yil} and Radar Echo Telescope (RET-CR)~\cite{RadarEchoTelescope:2021rca} also target the radio-detection of UHE particles, though adopting different, complementary~\cite{Wissel:2024rhp} detection strategies.
-References~\cite{MammenAbraham:2022xoc, Ackermann:2022rqc, Guepin:2022qpl} present an overview of upcoming UHE detectors.
+It has been demonstrated in past and present detectors using overground antenna arrays~\cite{Huege:2016veh, Schroder:2016hrv} by the Auger Engineering Radio Array (AERA)~\cite{PierreAuger:2012ker, PierreAuger:2025AERA}, the Low-Frequency Array (LOFAR)~\cite{LOFAR:2013jil, LOFAR:2014gtq}, the Taiwan Astroparticle Radiowave Observatory for Geo-synchrotron Emissions (TAROGE)~\cite{TAROGE:2022soh}, the Tianshan Radio Experiment for Neutrino Detection (TREND)~\cite{Charrier:2018fle}, and the Owens Valley Radio Observatory Long Wavelength Array (OVRO-LWA)~\cite{Monroe:2019zkp}; using in-ice arrays~\cite{Barwick:2022vqt} by the Askaryan Radio Array (ARA)~\cite{ARA:2015wxq} and the Antarctic Ross Ice Shelf Antenna Neutrino Array (ARIANNA)~\cite{ARIANNA:2014fsk}; and using balloon flights by the Antarctic Impulsive Transient Antenna (ANITA)~\cite{ANITA:2008mzi, ANITA:2010ect}.
+Concurrent with GRAND, the new Radio Detector of the Auger Prime upgrade~\cite{Horandel:2025xmh}, the upcoming Payload for Ultrahigh Energy Observations (PUEO)~\cite{PUEO:2020bnn}, and the Radio Neutrino Observatory in Greenland (RNO-G)~\cite{RNO-G:2024esr}, as well as the proposed next-generation Beamforming Elevated Array for COsmic Neutrinos (BEACON)~\cite{Southall:2022yil}, Radar Echo Telescope for Cosmic Rays (RET-CR)~\cite{RadarEchoTelescope:2021rca}, and POEMMA-Balloon with Radio (PBR)~\cite{PBR:2025fcw} also target the radio-detection of UHE particles, though adopting different, complementary~\cite{Wissel:2024rhp} detection strategies.
+References~\cite{MammenAbraham:2022xoc, Ackermann:2022rqc, Guepin:2022qpl} present an overview of the upcoming UHE detectors.